8rents/_/README.md

 1. **File names must consist of lowercase letters, numbers & hyphens only**
 2. Appropriate branch for the type of media must be used
 3. Use only open formats whenever possible avoid proprietary formats like Google's webm.
-Note the exception to these rules is for editing mode formats like PSD or ALS
+Note the exception to these rules is for editing mode formats like PSD (Photoshop) or ALS (Ableton Live)

 ## Preferred File Types